-Country Documents available online (Yes/No) Who created the document?
-(Government/Associatio n/Independent Regulator) Who is the target Audience?
-(Responsibility for interpretation and curriculum development) Is there a specified competency framework (Yes/No/EU) Qualifying Award (Honours Degree/Bachelor's Degree/Diploma) Duration of course (years) (Full calendar year (F) or academic (A)) Australia Yes Regulator- Nursing and Midwifery Board of Australia (NMBA).
-To become a RN the student complete a program of study accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC) and approved by the NMBA.
+Country Documents Who created the Who is the target Is there a Qualifying Award Duration available online (Yes/No) document?
+(Government/ Association/Independent Regulator) Audience?
+(Responsibility for interpretation and curriculum development) specified competency framework (Yes/No/ EU) (Honours Degree/ Bachelor's Degree/ Diploma) of course (years) (Full calendar year (F) or academic (A)) Australia Yes Regulator- Nursing and Midwifery Board of Australia (NMBA).
+To become a RN the student completes a programme of study accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC) and approved by the NMBA.
 Education providers who deliver ANMAC accredited and NMBA approved programs, must be registered with the Tertiary Education Quality and Standards Agency as a university or higher education provider.
 Registration Nurse Accreditation Standards (2019).
 National Competency Standards.
 Bachelor's degree 3 (F) Brazil Yes Government - Federal Regulatory Body University.
-The Brazilian Ministry of Education provides curricula guidance with a description of competencies required to obtain a Nursing degree.
+The Brazilian Ministry of Education provides curricula guidance with a description of competencies required to obtain a nursing degree.
 Yes Bachelor's degree 3-4 (A) Canada Yes Regulator - Canadian Council of Registered Nurse Regulators 13 States.
 University Yes Bachelor's degree.
 The National Council of State Boards of Nursing (NCSBN) administers the NCLEX-RN examination.
-3-4 (F)

-Country Documents available online (Yes/No) Who created the document?
-(Government/Associatio n/Independent Regulator) Who is the target Audience?
-(Responsibility for interpretation and curriculum development) Is there a specified competency framework (Yes/No/EU) Qualifying Award (Honours Degree/Bachelor's Degree/Diploma) Duration of course (years) (Full calendar year (F) or academic (A)) China Yes Government - Ministry of Education University Yes Bachelor's degree.
+3-4 (F) China Yes Government - Ministry of Education University Yes Bachelor's degree.
 Registration for nurses is through the Chinese Nurses Association and the National Nursing Licensure Exam (NNLE) is the only national standard.
 4 (F) Jordan Yes Regulator - Jordanian Nursing Council (JNC).
 The Higher Education Accreditation Commission (HEAC) accredit the programmes.
 University Yes, JNC standards.
-Recently, Jordanian universities has started to align standards with the Accreditation Commission in Education Nursing (ACEN) and The American Association of Colleges of Nursing (AACN) from the USA Bachelor's degree 4 (F)
+Recently, Jordanian universities has started to align standards with the Accreditation Commission in Education Nursing (ACEN) and The American Association of Colleges of Nursing (AACN) from the USA Bachelor's degree 4 (F) New Zealand Yes Regulator - Nursing Council of New Zealand (NCNZ) University Yes.

-Country Documents available online (Yes/No) Who created the document?
-(Government/Associatio n/Independent Regulator) Who is the target Audience?
-(Responsibility for interpretation and curriculum development) Is there a specified competency framework (Yes/No/EU) Qualifying Award (Honours Degree/Bachelor's Degree/Diploma) Duration of course (years) (Full calendar year (F) or academic (A)) New Zealand Yes Regulator - Nursing Council of New Zealand (NCNZ) University Yes.
 4 Domains of Competence.
 Bachelor's degree.
 3 (A) South Africa Yes Regulator - South African Nursing Council (SANC).
 University Yes.
 5 Domains of Competence Bachelor's degree 4 (F) United Kingdom Yes Regulator - Nursing & Midwifery Council.
 (NMC).
 Article 15(1) of the Nursing and Midwifery Order 2001.
 University.
 Each University can draft its own curriculum.
 This curriculum is guided by the national standards for nursing and midwifery education. which is underpinned by EU directive (pre-Brexit).
 Yes.
 Standards of proficiencies for registered nurses (2018).
 7 core areas Bachelor's Degree 3 (F)